 This guide will make you aware of what to expect from the organisation, in regards to ensuring that you remain as safe as possible during your volunteer activity.

 Will I have to give up every weekend?

 Not necessarily!
-There are lots of different volunteer roles available, some will require you to commit to a certain time every week or month, others might be a one-off event and others you might be able to do as and when you are able to.
-Volunteering is often flexible and organisations understand that you might not always be able to give up a whole day every week.
+There are lots of different volunteer roles available.
+Some roles will require you to commit to a certain time every week or month.
+Others might be a one-off event, and others you might be able to do as and when you are able to.
+Volunteering is often flexible and organisations understand that you might not always be able to give up a whole day, every week.
 Some roles can be done from home in your spare time, others will require you to go into a shop, office or other location.
 Whatever time you have available, there will be a volunteer role to fit into it!